FarmasiaVR/farmasia-vr/Docs/Architecture/architecture.md

 ```

 ### SceneManager
 The scene manager is an independent script that is made for every scene that handles the logic for the scene.
 This script has public functions that may call the Task Manager functions and these functions may be called, for example, through the XR library's OnSelect events or through separate scripts.
-But the idea is that the task manager is referenced only through this singular script.
+The task manager may be called directly from other scripts, but if there is some logic related to certain tasks (i.e items should be grabbed in a specific order to complete a task), then this logic should be handled by this script.

 ### TaskManager
 The task manager is a script that is attached to an empty in the scene that manages the tasks associated with the scene.
 This should be the only script that communicates with the task list.
 There are several different events that are invoked and that are suitable for updating different managers.